semifor/dehoarding/_posts/2014-10-04-its-not-about-the-blog.md

 ---

 It's not supposed te be about the blog!
-It's supposed to be about the process of decluttering, paring down my possessions, and the stories it inspires.
+It's supposed to be about the process of decluttering, paring down my possessions, and the stories that inspires.

-I wanted a dead simple log.
+I wanted a dead simple blog.
 Write in [Markdown][1], drop it in a [Dropbox][2] synced folder, done!
-But I can't seem to find a site that does reliably.
+But I can't seem to find a site doing that reliably.
 So, that might mean writing my own blogging system.
 Which seems such a waste.
-Every programming tutorial out there features a blog, it seems.
+Every programming tutorial out there seems to feature a blog, as it's sample application.
 How hard can it be? *Famous last words.*

 Yesterday evening, I took a set of books to friend Cathy Harris.
 They're cycling murder mysteries.
-I used to have the whole set, bet one book, [Two Wheels][3] is missing.
+I used to have the whole set, but one book, [Two Wheels][3] is missing.
 The first in the series, I think.

 This morning, I spent some time in the basement discarding some empty computer